Sustainability Built In

-As engineers, we are conscious of the influence we can have not only in structures and buildings, but also in the environment and wider society.
-At Symmetrys we take this responsibility very seriously and as such adopt a whole-hearted approach to working sustainably, including signing up to Structural Engineers Declare.
+At Symmetrys we are very conscious of the influence we can have not only in structures and buildings, but also in the environment and wider society.
+We take this responsibility very seriously and as such, adopt a whole-hearted approach to working sustainably, including signing up to Structural Engineers Declare.

-We approach every project with sustainability at the forefront of our thinking, which we call ‘embodied carbon-based decision making’.
-It is built into every solution as a starting point, not an ‘add on’, which we do by working to the three key structural rules shown below.
+We approach every project with sustainability at the forefront of our thinking, which we call ’embodied carbon-based decision making’.
+It is built into every solution as a starting point, not an ‘add on’, which we do by working to the four key structural and civil rules shown below

 1. Don’t Demolish; Refurbish

 As the proportion of embodied energy relative to operational energy increases within building projects, so does our influence and responsibility as structural engineers to affect this balance.
 Refurbishments are often a more cost-effective, more carbon efficient and socially accepted solution than demolition.

 For refurbishment and retrofit to become the default solution going forward, let’s get structural engineers and architects on board projects at an early stage with starting questions, “can we reuse and re purpose existing structures?” “can we reuse existing foundations?”

 View our article on Demolish or Refurbish?
 A sustainability issue;

 2. Reduce Carbon In The Substructure

 It is industry standard to specify cement replacement materials to reduce the carbon footprint of concrete.
 At Symmetrys we go further by reducing the overall volume of cement on a project through providing alternative ground solutions, such as reusing existing foundations, implementing screw piles or proving that shallow foundations are a viable alternative to piles.